Seltz: History

+Population

 Landmarks

 Église Saint-Étienne de Seltz was last built in 1954–6.

 Ferry Seltz - Plittersdorf (Germany).
 The Rhine ferry Seltz - Plittersdorf (in France: Bac Seltz - Plittersdorf or Bac de Seltz) is a yaw cable (reaction) ferry across the Rhine south of Karlsruhe.
 It connects the French municipality of Seltz in Alsace on the left bank of the Rhine with the German village of Plittersdorf, a part of Rastatt, on the right bank of the Rhine.
 The operator is the French European Collectivity of Alsace, the use of the ferry is free.